juju/amulet/README.md

 ## Programmable API

 A limited number of functions are made available through a generic forking API.
-The following examples assume you're using a BOURNE Shell, though this syntax could be used from within other languauges with the same expected results.
+The following examples assume you're using a BOURNE Shell, though this syntax could be used from within other languages with the same expected results.

 Unlike the Python modules, only some of the functions of Amulet are available through this API, though efforts are being made to make the majority of the core functionality available.